Johnny A.

-John Antonopoulos (born November 14, 1952 in Malden, Massachusetts, United States), known professionally as Johnny A, is an American musician, guitarist, and songwriter.
+John Antonopoulos (born November 14, 1952, in Malden, Massachusetts, United States), known professionally as Johnny A., is an American guitarist, and songwriter.

 Early life

 Johnny A. was born in Malden, Massachusetts, of Greek heritage.
-Growing up in the Boston area, he became interested in music, starting with drums at age six.
-Upon being exposed to The Beatles in 1964 at age 11, Johnny's parents bought him a $49 Lafayette Electronics guitar.
-He stated his last name, Antonopoulos (of Greek origin), was always getting mispronounced.
+Growing up in the Boston area, he became interested in music, starting with drums at the age six.
+Upon being exposed to The Beatles in 1964 at the age of 11, Johnny's parents bought him a $49 Lafayette Electronics guitar.
+He stated his last name, Antonopoulos, which is of Greek origin, was frequently mispronounced.
 "It's always been Johnny A. since age eight.”

 Career

 1970s

-In the 1970s, Johnny A. formed a band called the Streets, performing mostly in the Boston area. they had several popular radio singles, including "What Gives", which took the top spot on WBCN "The Rock of Boston".
+In the 1970s, Johnny A. formed a band called The Streets, performing mostly in the Boston area.
+They had several popular radio singles, including "What Gives", which reached the top spot on WBCN "The Rock of Boston".
 As well as headlining in Boston clubs, The Streets toured with and supported several major artists including Aerosmith and Bob Seger.
 They also competed in the first WBCN "Rock 'n' Roll Rumble" in 1979.

-1980s – 1990s
+1980s–1990s

-In 1980 Johnny formed the band Hidden Secret.
-They had a string of local hit singles including "No More Lonely Nights", which occupied the top spot on WBCN for 26 weeks.
+In 1980, Johnny formed the band Hidden Secret.
+They had several local hit singles including "No More Lonely Nights," which occupied the top spot on WBCN for 26 weeks.

-In 1986 his next band, Hearts On Fire, placed second in the 1986 WBCN Rock & Roll Rumble (after Gang Green), and continued to produce local hit singles.
+His next band, Hearts On Fire, placed second after Gang Green in the 1986 WBCN Rock & Roll Rumble, and continued to produce local hit singles, including "Miss Me Bad," which was the number one local song on WBCN for thirty-three weeks.

-Through the 1980s and 1990s, while working as a sideman, Johnny played with Santana percussionist Mingo Lewis, blues and soul duo Delaney & Bonnie, Derek & the Dominos keyboardist Bobby Whitlock, and had a brief stint with Creedence Clearwater Revival drummer Doug Clifford.
+Throughout the 1980s and 1990s, while working as a sideman, Johnny played with Santana percussionist Mingo Lewis, blues and soul duo Delaney & Bonnie, Derek & the Dominos keyboardist Bobby Whitlock, and briefly with Creedence Clearwater Revival drummer Doug Clifford.
 He then began a seven-year role as guitarist and musical director for the J. Geils Band front man Peter Wolf.
 He played on Wolf's albums, co-produced his album Long Line, and joined him on world tours.

 In 1999, Johnny A. launched his solo career and independently released his debut CD Sometime Tuesday Morning.